miladvafaieenezhad/miladvafaieenezhad/README.md

 ## Hi there, welcome to my github profile!

 🌱 I’m currently learning about how to work with open-source EDA tools.<br>
-You can learn more anbout me on Linkedin.
+You can learn more about me on Linkedin. <br>
-📫 How to reach me: miladvafaieenezhad@gmail.com <br>
+How to reach me: miladvafaieenezhad@gmail.com <br>
+Fun fact: I like to shuffle.

 <!--
 **miladvafaieenezhad/miladvafaieenezhad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.